KatayamaTaro/People_Counter/README.md

 ### 1) R Script

 The People_Counter.Rproj file opens an R project that helps the user create a series of processed datasets from the raw dataset imported from eco-visio (Eco-visio is the platform that manages people counter devices).
+NOTE THIS SCRIPT IS TAILORED FOR CABRILLO NATIONAL MONUMENT SPECIFICALLY AND WILL ONLY WORK FOR ECO-COUNTERS AT CABRILLO NATIONAL MONUMENT

 #### R Script How to: